rbox-risk/rbox-risk.github.io/content/projects.md

 ## Aladdin Projects

 We've worked on a range of projects, from full implementations to full post-implementation utilisation.
+Covering front office to operational tool sets.

-Contact us to find out more.
+While every client is unique, if any of the projects sound relevant contact us to find out more.

 <section class="info_panels" id="info_panels">
   <ul>